-Integrative study of the functional areas of business: finance, operations, marketing, human resources, etc.
+3-0-3 Integrative study of the functional areas of business: finance, operations, marketing, human resources. etc.

-BUSA 2105

-Business Communications
+BUSA 2105 Business Communications

-Emphasizes both interpersonal and organizational communications including written and oral exercises appropriate to business practice.
+3-0-3 Emphasizes both interpersonal and organizational communications including written and oral exercises appropriate to business practice.

-BUSA 2106

-The Environment of Business
+BUSA 2106 The Environment of Business

-Legal, regulatory, political, social, ethical, cultural, environmental and technological issues which form the context for business including an overview of the impact of demographic diversity on organizations.
+3-0-3 Legal, regulatory, political, social, ethical, cultural, environmental and technological issues which form the context for business including an overview of the impact of demographic diversity on organizations.

-CHEM 1211

-Principles of Chemistry I
+CHEM 1211 Principles of Chemistry I

-Prerequisite: MATH 1001 or MATH 1111 may also be taken concurrently by written permission from the instructor examine atomic structure, periodic law, chemical bonding, molecular structure and polarity, as well as basic chemical reactions such as oxidation-reduction reactions and acid-base reactions.
+3-2-4 Prerequisite: MATH 1001 or MATH 1111 may also be taken concurrently by written permission from the instructor

+The fundamental principles, concepts, and theories, of chemistry are presented including nomenclature, chemical symbols, formulas, equations, stoichiometry, This course will examine atomic structure, periodic law, chemical bonding, molecular structure and polarity, as well as basic chemical reactions such as oxidation-reduction reactions and acid-base reactions.
 Thermochemical concepts, as well as the properties of solids, liquids, and gases will be discussed.
 The laboratory will introduce students to chemical safety the use of basic equipment, and methods of data collection, as well as the synthesis, Isolation, and analysis of chemical compounds.